Zuricho/ParallelFold/README.md

 ## How to install

-We recommend to install AlphaFold locally, and not install via **docker**.
+We recommend to install AlphaFold locally, and not using **docker**.

 ### Setting up conda environment

-**Step 1**: We suggest you create a conda environment for ParallelFold/AlphaFold
+**Step 1**: Create a conda environment for ParallelFold/AlphaFold

 ```bash
 # suppose you have miniconda environment on your cluster, or you can install another miniconda or anaconda